Beer Braised Beef Brisket

 Jump to RecipeJump to Video

-This post may contain affiliate links, please see ourย privacy policy + disclosuresย for details.
+This post may contain affiliate links, please see our privacy policy + disclosures for details.

 Sink your teeth into beef that practically melts with every bite.
-This Beer-Braised Beef Brisket delivers the perfect blend of tender, slow-cooked beef nestled in a savory onion-infused and rich stout sauce.
+This beer-braised beef brisket delivers the perfect blend of tender, slow-cooked beef nestled in a savory onion-infused and rich stout sauce.
 Serve with a reduction of the onion braising liquid or a North Carolina vinegar barbecue sauce, white bread, and pickles—because some traditions aren’t up for debate.

 This beer-braised brisket is a recipe passed down and tweaked through the years—a little more beer here, an extra hour in the oven there—until it became the go-to centerpiece for family gatherings.
 The secret?
 A good stout beer that adds a deep, malty richness to the braising liquid, turning the onions into pure gold and the beef into something unforgettable.

-Why This Brisket Recipe Works
+Why This Recipe Works

 • Slow-Cooked Perfection — Cooking low and slow transforms brisket into melt-in-your-mouth tenderness while locking in bold flavors.